Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 3) Never take a class like this ever again.
 It's too much.

 ### Kathryn Butler
+1) I learned that frequent meetings with customers and users is a great way to get feedback on the implementation of the project.
+2) I developed a deeper understanding of the link between technical documentation and implementation.
+3) I found out that assigning a team with minimal project experience a large project is an interesting idea, and should likely be handled with caution and perhaps more involvement from mentors.

 ### Luke Scovel
 1) I learned that planning is crucial.
 We had a more of a vague plan at the beginning of the project and it caused some confusion.
 At the end we had to crunch to get everything done.